Difference between integral and peripheral proteins

 Hypotonic

-Name all functions of membrane proteins
+Name a few functions of membrane proteins

 Transport, enzymatic activity, communication, cell-to-cell recognition, intercellular joining, and attachment to the cytoskeleton and extracellular matrix